wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Staff member

-A person who provides services for the business and has complex scheduling needs.
+A person who provides services for the business with complex scheduling needs.
-Staff members have both working hours (when they're available to work) and event [schedules](#schedule) (when they're actually booked).
+Staff members have both working hour schedules (when they're available to work) and event schedules (when they're actually booked).
 By default, staff members work during the [business hours](#business-hours), but you can customize their working hours.
 Staff members are eligible to receive [tips](#tips).
 Not all staff members are [Wix users](#wix-user) and not all Wix users are staff members.